R vs Python

 Introduction to R

-R is a programming language and an open source environment used for computing and graphics.
+R is a programming language and an open-source environment used for computing and graphics.
 It was developed by Ross Ihaka and Robert Gentleman in the year 1993.
-It is a further implementation of S language.
+It is a further implementation of the S language.
 Most of the code written in S runs unaltered in R. It is a GNU project.
-The R software environment is written in languages like C, Fortran and R. This makes it a partially self-hosting language.
+The R software environment is written in languages like C, Fortran, and R. This makes it a partially self-hosting language.
 It is freely available under the GNU General Public License.

-R’s huge community provides support through mailing lists, user-contributed documentation and a very active Stack Overflow group.
-These are one of the main strengths of R. CRAN, is a huge repository of R packages to which users can contribute easily.
+R’s huge community provides support through mailing lists, user-contributed documentation, and a very active Stack Overflow group.
+These are some of the main strengths of R. CRAN, which is a huge repository of R packages to which users can contribute easily.

 A wide variety of statistical and graphical techniques are implemented by R and its libraries.
 This includes linear and nonlinear modeling, time-series analysis, classical statistical tests classification, and others.
 Programming in R would be easier for an experienced programmer as compared to a beginner.
 A beginner may struggle with the steep learning curve.